AIR-Bench 2024: A Safety Benchmark Based on Risk Categories from Regulations and Policies: Evaluation and Takeaways

-\begin{takeaway}[Takeaways] \item \benchname enables direct assessment of AI models' adherence to their own corporate usage policies, revealing gaps between safety measures and risks specified by the developers themselves. \item \benchname provides an additional layer of transparency, identifying changes in model safety over time and informing users about potential risks and liabilities. \item Findings emphasize the space of improvement for developers to align models with their own policies and address critical gaps in high-risk categories. \end{takeaway}
+\begin{takeaway}[Takeaways] \item \benchname enables direct assessment of AI models' adherence to their own corporate usage policies, revealing gaps between safety measures and risks specified by the developers themselves. \item \benchname provides an additional layer of transparency, identifying changes in model safety over time and informing users about potential risks and liabilities. \item Findings emphasize the importance of continuous refinement in aligning AI models with stated policies, particularly in rapidly evolving and sensitive risk areas. \end{takeaway}